Marlon-Gomes/pong-lua/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Pong-lua is distributed under the MIT License.
 See `LICENSE.txt` for more information.

+Pong-lua relies on source code and media files that are subject to licenses of their own.
+Please consult the third-party licenses [README.md][third-party-licenses-url] for a list containing links to individual licenses.

 <p align="right">(<a href="#top">back to top</a>)</p>